Start learning with our library of video tutorials taught by experts. Get started

-Now let's look at assembling some of the pieces we're going to use to create our web application that will communicate with our SQL Server stored procedures.
-Here in Visual Web Developer, I am going to create a new website.
-I'd like to use the template--a C# template for an ASP.NET Empty Web Site.
-I'd like to drop that in our Exercise folder and we'll call it the AuthorsSite.
+Now let's look at assembling some of the pieces we're going to use to create our web application that will communicate with our SQL server store procedures.
+Here in Visual Web Developer, I'm going to create a new website.
+I'd like to use the template a C# template for an ASP.NET Empty website.
+I'd like to drop that in our Exercise folder, and we'll call it the AuthorsSite.
 So this gives me an empty solution with no data in there.

 There are currently no FAQs about SQL Server: Triggers, Stored Procedures, and Functions.